ishswar/katacoda-scenarios/cka-csr-usr/step3.md

-Create a backup
+Create a john Certificates (Private and Public certs)

 ## Create certificate for John

 `openssl genrsa -out john.key 2048`{{execute}}

-`etcdctl` is command line tool to manage etcd server and it’s date.
-We will use this tool to back and restore etcd data
+## Create Certificate Signing Request (CSR)

+We will create a CSR in *Non-interactive* way

+This is the place you decide what will be username for your user - we are using *john* (CN=john) in our case Organization for *john* is *devops*

+Create a configuration file with the content required to generate CSR.
+We will use below file.

 `
 cat << EOF > server_cert.cnf